-JFF’s Building Equitable Pathways (BEP) Coalition—a group of 14 innovative intermediary organizations from across the country—is crucial at this time.
-The BEP Coalition is striving for racial equity—an environment where a person’s racial identity no longer in a statistical sense determines how they fare—and works to ensure that, at every stage and key transition point in the lives of Black and Latinx youth and young people experiencing poverty, these young people have the knowledge, skills development opportunities, support, and relationships necessary to thrive in education and the workforce.
+Jobs for the Future’s Building Equitable Pathways (BEP) coalition—a group of 14 innovative intermediary organizations from across the country—is crucial at this time.
+The BEP coalition is striving for racial equity—an environment where a person’s racial identity no longer in a statistical sense determines how they fare—and works to ensure that, at every stage and key transition point in the lives of Black and Latinx youth and young people experiencing poverty, these young people have the knowledge, skills development opportunities, support, and relationships necessary to thrive in education and the workforce.

 But confusion among the general public, policymakers, and key leaders around the concept of “equity,” particularly racial equity, presents challenges for the work of intermediaries and other stakeholders.
 Scaling equitable pathways is no small feat.
 It requires federal, state, and local policy shifts that close historic economic opportunity disparities.